-Although several people may confuse them with each other, there is a visible difference between them.
-Vicarious trauma refers to the cumulative negative changes that occur due to repeated exposure to trauma patients’ experiences.
+Although some may confuse them with each other, there is a visible difference between vicarious trauma and burnout.
+Vicarious trauma refers to the cumulative negative changes due to repeated exposure to trauma patients’ experiences.
 These negative changes which occur over time result in a different perspective and lifestyle.

 On the other hand, burnout refers to the exhaustion caused by prolonged physical and psychological exertion.
-It doesn’t include traces of trauma, and neither are its symptoms trauma like.
-Although they may both be similar because they relate to an individual’s professional life, the causes and symptoms differ.
+It doesn’t include traces of trauma, and neither are its symptoms trauma-like.
+Although they may be similar because they relate to an individual’s professional life, the causes and symptoms differ.

-Although there may not be a formal association such as the AA (Alcoholics Anonymous), strides are being made to create support groups for those suffering from this trauma.
-Some organizations create staff support groups where coworkers can share their experiences and trauma when dealing with their patients.
-It is an avenue for them to express their fears and work together towards dealing with this trauma.
+Although there may not be a formal association such as the AA (Alcoholics Anonymous), strides are being made to create support groups for those experiencing vicarious trauma.
+Some organizations may create staff support groups and peer support to share their experiences and trauma when dealing with their patients.
+It is an avenue for them to express their fears and work together towards dealing with this form of trauma.
 Some institutions also implement routine checks for their employees to assess their physical and mental state.
-This is done to quickly detect and manage those that may be suffering from trauma.
+This is done to quickly detect and manage those that may be experiencing vicarious trauma.

-Although most people who suffer from this condition are psychiatrists, mental health clinicians, counselors, and others within this career line, non-medical practitioners can suffer, too.
-Humanitarians or even students who are consistently exposed to trauma victims may suffer from this condition.
-Consistent exposure to videos, reading about traumatic experiences, and witnessing their pain can expose a person to the possibility of suffering from this condition.
+Although most people who experience this condition may be psychiatrists, mental health clinicians, counselors, and others within this career line, non-medical practitioners may also experience vicarious trauma.
+Humanitarians or even students who are consistently exposed to trauma survivors may experience this condition.
+Consistent exposure to videos, reading about traumatic experiences, and witnessing their pain can expose a person to the possibility of developing vicarious trauma.